 1 Corinthians 15:10 (ESV, emphasis mine)

-The recognition of God’s unconditional love and undeserved favor toward you brings about change.
+God’s unconditional love and undeserved favor toward you brings about change through His Spirit.
 This type of transformation never could occur from us just trying to be different.

 For sin will have no dominion over you since you are not under law but under grace.